docker/docs/network/ipvlan.md

 A key takeaway is, operators have the ability to map their physical network into their virtual network for integrating containers into their environment with no operational overhauls required.
-NetOps simply drops an 802.1q trunk into the Docker host.
+NetOps drops an 802.1q trunk into the Docker host.
 That virtual link would be the `-o parent=` passed in the network creation.
 For untagged (non-VLAN) links, it is as simple as `-o parent=eth0` or for 802.1q trunks with VLAN IDs each network gets mapped to the corresponding